rsyi/rsyi.github.io/_posts/2018-08-26-central-limit-theorem.md

 tags: statistics
 ---

+I am no statistician!
+But the central limit theorem has interested me recently, so please humor me as I share some roughly sketched ideas.

 The central limit theorem states that, given a parent distribution of mean $\mu$ and variance $\sigma^2$, if you independently draw $k$ samples from this parent distribution, average them to get one value, then repeat this process over and over, the resulting distribution formed by these values will approach a normal distribution of mean $\mu$ and variance $\sigma^2/k$ as $k \to \infty$.

 Because I have always had poor intuition for this theorem, below I'll discuss (with very simple examples) how this convergence to normality occurs for different parent distributions, along with some illustrations.